 DefinitionWomen who reported smoking during the third trimester of their pregnancies.

 NumeratorNumber of women reported on Utah Certificates of Live Births as having smoked in the last trimester of their pregnancies.

 DenominatorNumber of live births to Utah residents regardless of where they occurred.

-Other ObjectivesThere is no Healthy People 2020 Objective for third trimester smoking.
-However, there is a more general 2020 Objective (MICH-11.3) to increase abstinence from cigarette smoking among pregnant women, with a target of 98.6%.
-There is another HP2020 Objective (TU-6) to increase smoking cessation during pregnancy, with a target of 30.0%.
-Additionally, objective (MICH-18) calls for a reduction of postpartum relapse of smoking among women who quit smoking during pregnancy, with a target of 38.2%.
+Other ObjectivesThere is no Healthy People 2030 Objective for third-trimester smoking.
+However, there is a more general 2030 Objective (MICH-10) to increase abstinence from cigarette smoking among pregnant women, with a target of 95.7%.
+Additionally, HP2030 Objective (TU-15) seeks to increase smoking cessation during pregnancy, with a target of 24.4%.

 Available ServicesThe Utah comprehensive tobacco cessation website, [http://waytoquit.org waytoquit.org], offers help and tips for quitting tobacco, as well as information about the Utah Tobacco Quit Line and the Utah online quit coaching program.
 To receive more information about Tobacco Prevention and Control Programs in Utah, call the Tobacco Free Resource Line at 1-877-220-3466.
 For information on quitting smoking, call the Utah Tobacco Quit Line at 1-800-QUIT-NOW or visit the Utah online tobacco cessation support program at: [https://www.quitnow.net/mve/quitnow?qnclient=Utah].